 There’s a lot of job seeking and interview advice we provide that could be applicable to most roles within the tech sector.
 In fact, much of our advice could be applied to job seeking in general.
-But there’s no avoiding the fact that for a highly-technical role, your interview will lean more into some of the ins and outs of those requirements.
-After all, if you don’t the have hard skills required, the employer simply can’t get their projects delivered.
+But there’s no avoiding the fact that for a highly technical role, your interview will lean more into some of the ins and outs of those requirements.
+After all, if you don’t have the hard skills required, the employer simply can’t get their projects delivered.
 It’s important for them to access your skill levels using a number of questions.
 While every business is different, we’ve provided some typical questions you may be asked below.

 Our hope is that reading these will give you some food for thought as you prepare for your next interview.